Medieval Naming Guides: Irish and Manx

 - 16th & 17th Century Anglicized Irish Surnames from Woulfe, by Mari Elspeth nic Bryan

-- Irish Gaelic surnames as recorded in documents written by English speakers.
+- Irish Gaelic surnames as recorded in documents written by English speakers, drawn from the previous book.

 Masculine Ogham Names, by Tangwystyl verch Morgant Glasvryn